Kenya National Parks, Game Reserves Map

 Below you is the list of the best National parks in Kenya.
 Before you choose, consider the activity you would like to do on your safari.
 Bear in mind there are some pretty rough areas out there.

-If this is going to be your first visit in Kenya, have look on our what to pack list and travel advice to be well prepared for you adventure in east Africa.
+If this is going to be your first visit in Kenya, have look on our travel advice and packing list to be well prepared for you adventure in east Africa.
+The list is suitable also for those traveling to beach resorts.

 National Park Aberdare